eaxly/eaxly/readme.md

-# ExtinctAxolotl
+# eaxly
-> Hey, I'm ExtinctAxolotl.
+> Hey, I'm eaxly.
 I like code.

+I don't have much experience in anything, but I am here to learn.